 There are three categories under the Recover Function:

-- Communications (RC.CO): Restoration activities are coordinated with internal team and third-party vendors.
+- Communications (RC.CO): Restoration activities are coordinated with an internal team and third-party vendors.

 What are NIST Cybersecurity Framework Profiles?

-Profiles are an organization's unique alignment to their business requirements and objectives, risk appetite and resources against the desired outcomes in the Framework Core.
+Profiles are an organization's unique alignment to its business requirements and objectives, risk appetite, and resources against the desired outcomes in the Framework Core.

-Once this cybersecurity risk assessment process has been completed, organizations create a prioritized implementation plan based on priority, size of gap and estimate costs of appropriate activities or protective technologies.
+Once this cybersecurity risk assessment process has been completed, organizations create a prioritized implementation plan based on priority, size of the gap, and estimate costs of appropriate activities or protective technologies.

-Another way of doing it is to adopt a baseline target profile that is tailored for your sector (e.g. financial services or health care).
-This can be a great idea for organizations who have regulatory requirements to protect sensitive data like personally identifiable information (PII), protected health information (PHI) or biometric data.
+Another way of doing it is to adopt a baseline target profile that is tailored to your sector (e.g. financial services or health care).
+This can be a great idea for organizations that have regulatory requirements to protect sensitive data like personally identifiable information (PII), protected health information (PHI), or biometric data.